5 Best Lawn Aerators for Healthier Grass in 2026: Top Picks for Lawn Care Enthusiasts

 Cons

 The Ohuhu Lawn Aerator Sandals offer a simple approach to lawn aeration.
 We found the hook-and-loop fasteners much easier to use than traditional buckle straps.
-Slipping these on took just seconds, and they felt secure on our feet as we walked.
+For most people, this is the one to get.

 Cons